Jordan Rozum

 Research Experience

 I am a current member of the Complex Adaptive Systems & Computational Intelligence (CASCI) laboratory lead by Professor Luis Rocha.
 I work on developing new tools and algorithms for analyzing complex networks in a variety of domains, including social media, biomedical data, and systems biology.
+I apply these tools to gain new insights into robustness and redundancy in biomedical systems from the cellular scale to the social scale.

 Graduate Research Assistant 2016–2022, Pennsylvania State University Dept. of Physics